The Road to Exhibition

 University Team Members

-Eric Heyne, Fairbanks, Alaska - Dr. Heyne is Professor of English at the University of Alaska Fairbanks, where he has taught for over 35 years, and Historical Reprint Series Editor for the University of Alaska Press.
+Eric Heyne, Fairbanks, Alaska - Dr. Heyne is Professor Emeritus of English at the University of Alaska Fairbanks, where he taught for over 35 years, and Historical Reprint Series Editor for the University of Alaska Press.
 He has published on Alaskan and Western literature and is the editor of Desert, Garden, Margin, Range: Literature on the American Frontier.

 Forest Wagner, Juneau, Alaska - Forest is an Assistant Professor of Outdoor Studies and has been coordinating and teaching that program at the University of Alaska Southeast since 2006.
 He loves skiing, climbing, and spending time outdoors while also writing and researching topics like human narrative, northern identity, and sense of place.